KayLerch/alexa-skills-kit-states-java/README.md

 or without and Id potentially overwrites an existing model in the store.
 Take the last code-lines as a best-practice of constructing your models.

-Assume we used a _AwsDynamoStateHandler_ or _AwsS3StateHandler_ for reading out _bob_'s state and we want use it throughout the current session without getting back to S3 or DynamoDB a second time.
+Assume we used a _AWSDynamoStateHandler_ or _AWSS3StateHandler_ for reading out _bob_'s state and we want use it throughout the current session without getting back to S3 or DynamoDB a second time.
 Well, ...
 ```java